Sir John Arnot: English comedians in Edinburgh

 In April 1598 a group of actors or comedians came to Edinburgh to perform.
-Arnot made representations to an English diplomat George Nicholson, that the players scorned James VI and the Scottish people and ought to stopped in the case the "worst sort", the Edinburgh mob, were stirred up to riot.
+Arnot made representations to an English diplomat George Nicholson, that the players scorned James VI and the Scottish people and ought to be stopped in the case the "worst sort", the Edinburgh mob, were stirred up to riot.
 James VI supported another group of actors, in November 1599, against the church and town authorities who tried to close them down, on religious and moral grounds.
 This group included Martin Slater and Lawrence Fletcher.

 Later career

 In 1604 he was appointed Treasurer-depute of Scotland, under the Lord Treasurer, George Home, 1st Earl of Dunbar.

 The King's Advocate in Scotland, Sir Thomas Hamiliton discovered a vein of silver on his lands at Hilderston in June 1606.
 The yield seemed promising, and in January 1608, King James ordered John Arnot, as treasurer-depute, to take charge of the mine.

 In 1608 he (or possibly his son) served a second term as Provost of Edinburgh, in succession to Alexander Seton.

 In 1609, during his second term as Provost, he was found innocent of any complicity in the Gowrie plot.
 At this time it is clear that he acquired some of the lands forfeited by Robert Logan of Restalrig including lands at North Berwick and possibly also Lochend House (which would have served as his Edinburgh residence).

-As treasurer of Scotland, Arnot was instructed by the Lords Auditors to pay money owing to Finlay Taylor of the Canongate and Euphame Douchall, who was the widow of Thomas Fenton, keeper of the his Majesty's pets at Holyrood.
+As treasurer of Scotland, Arnot was instructed by the Lords Auditors to pay money owing to Finlay Taylor of the Canongate and Euphame Douchall, who was the widow of Thomas Fenton, keeper of His Majesty's pets at Holyrood.
 They claimed expenses for dressing the little garden at Holyrood Palace in 1611.

 He died in 1614 aged 83 (some records state 1616 which would make him 85).
 At death he left an estate of around £20,000 (around £2 million in modern terms).

 The 1616 death makes more sense in terms of the succession of Lord Provosts as, not until 1616, does William Nisbet of Dean fill the role as the next Lord Provost, yet at age 83/85 Sir John's death could not be described as unexpected.

 The names "John Arnot" and "James Arnot" and "John Nesbit" appear with others on a poetry manuscript in the Laing collection at the University of Edinburgh and it is thought the manuscript was made for a group of prominent Edinburgh burgesses.